 - Decide in advance how many and what kind of procedures will be emotionally and financially acceptable and attempt to determine a final limit.
 Fertility treatments can be expensive.
 A successful pregnancy often depends on repeated attempts.

-- Prepare for multiple births as a possible outcome for successful pregnancy (especially if assisted reproductive technologies are used).
+- Prepare for multiple births as a possible outcome for successful pregnancy (if an ART is used).
 A pregnancy that results in a multiple birth introduces new complexities and emotional problems.

 - Determine alternatives (adoption, donor sperm or egg, or having no children) as early as possible in the fertility process.
 This can reduce anxiety during treatments and feelings of disappointment if conception does not occur.

 - American Society for Reproductive Medicine -- www.asrm.org